Ramona Wood Hall

 The greatest need for the college is the renovation of, and an addition to, Ramona Wood Hall.
 It may be surprising to note that not a single brick has been laid in the name of teacher education at JSU since 1968.
 Yet, teacher education has grown significantly in enrollment and focus.
 The vision is to build a new facility that will serve to educate 21st century teachers, counselors, and administrators.
 The new Ramona Wood Hall will also serve as a resource for practicing educators through professional development and as an enrichment center for public school students and parents.
 The new facility will include a state of the art technology infrastructure that will support distance education programs as well as skill development in numerous educational technologies.

 Inasmuch as the need for a new education facility is great, CEPS departments located in other parts of the campus have their vision for growth and improvement as well.
-The Departments of Technology and Engineering, Family and Consumer Science, Communications, and Health, Physical Education, and Recreation all have a vision for the future.
+The Departments of Applied Engineering, Family and Consumer Science, Communications, and Health, Physical Education, and Recreation all have a vision for the future.
 These visions for the 21st century include funding for up-to-date equipment, educational technology, endowed academic chairs, scholarships, and facility improvements.